Michael I Apafi: Ascension to throne

 Apafi spent more than three years in captivity before his wife could raise his ransom.
 The sum of his ransom is unknown, but Anna Bornemissza must have converted parts of their property into cash.
 She sold their village of Almakerék (Mălâncrav), according to 19th-century historians.
 After his return to Transylvania in 1661, Apafi settled in his estates.

 The Ottoman sultan Mehmed IV appointed Kuchuk Ali, Pasha (or governor) of Temeşvar Eyalet, to restore Ottoman suzerainty in Transylvania by force.
 Kuchuk Ali invaded the principality from the West in late June 1661.
 He offered the princely throne first to István Petky (a kinsman of Apafy), then to Pál Béldi, and then to István Lázár, but they refused the offer.
 Meanwhile, Crimean Tatars poured into the principality and joined Kuchuk Ali's troops in pillaging the countryside.
 The Pasha appointed Apafi as prince and Apafi did not dare to disobey.
 Kuchuk Ali ordered the delegates of the Three Nations to gather at a meadow near Marosvásárhely (Târgu Mureș) and to acknowledge Apafi's appointment on 14 September 1661.
 The Pasha demanded 250,000 florins as compensation for the costs of the war and further 50,000 florins as tribute.

 John Kemény captured Kolozsvár (Cluj-Napoca), but Montecuccoli withdrew most of his troops from Transylvania after learning of Apafi's ascension to the throne on 18 September.
 Montecuccoli left small German mercenary troops in five Transylvanian strongholds and Apafi vainly requested Leopold I to surrender them.
 Apafi convened the Diet to Kleinschelken (Șeica Mică) to secure the full legitimization of his rule, because his appointment violated the constitutional principle of the free election of the princes.
-After he fook the customary princely oath, the Diet installed him as prince on 20 November.
+After he took the customary princely oath, the Diet installed him as prince on 20 November.
 The Diet set a fifteen-day deadline for all noblemen to acknowledge Apafi's rule, but Kemény did not obey.

 Köprülü Mehmed's son, Fazıl Ahmed Pasha, who succeeded his father as grand vizier on 1 November, addressed a letter to Apafi.
 He assured Apafi of the protection of the Ottoman sultan, Mehmed IV, but also reminded him that he had owed his throne only to Ottoman support.
 Apafi sent envoys to Kemény to achieve his rival's resignation in return for an amnesty, but Kemény had the envoys captured.
 Kemény died fighting against an Ottoman army near Grossalisch (Seleuș) on 22 January 1662.
 The commander of the Ottoman army, Kuchuk Mehmed, did not leave the principality after his victory.